remzjohncarlo88/DevPartnersRainfall/README.md

 How to RUN the project.
 Upon rebuilding the entire solution successfully, please run the DevPartnersRainfall by hitting **F5** and test the endpoint from Swagger UI.
-For test project, kindly right click on the test project and hit **Run Tests**.
+For test project, kindly right click on the test method and hit **Run Tests**.